**This post is a revised version of our original post from 2011. You can see the original post here.

 Top practical tips:

-- Firstly if you don’t have access to a good camera, try and work with a photographer or at least a friend with some relevant photography experience and a good camera.
+- If you don’t have access to a good camera, try and work with a photographer or at least a friend with some relevant photography experience and a good camera.
 Alternativley, head to Youtube and Pinterest for product photography tutorials and inspiration.

 - Find the right light.
 Natural light & soft diffused lighting is the best type of lighting to use.
 You need to seek flattering light to accurately represent the product’s shape, form and texture.
 Too much light can flood a product and be too strong; this then loses the natural colours, shapes and textures.